-From April 2018, all HMOs with five or more occupants from two or more separate households, who share a bathroom, toilet or kitchen are required to be licenced by law.
-The introduction of this legislation removed the threestorey rule, meaning all properties which are less than three-storeys, and meet the above criteria, are now required to be licensed as Part 2 HMOs by the Council.
+Not all HMOs require a licence.
+However, a building, or part of a building will require a mandatory HMO licence if it is occupied by five or more persons, living in two or more separate households, and the property meets the standard test, the self-contained flat test, or the converted building test as depicted under section 254 of the Housing Act 2004.
+The introduction of new legislation in 2018 removed the three-storey rule, meaning all properties which are less than three-storeys, and meet the above criteria, are now required to be licensed as Part 2 HMOs by the Council.